VforVitorio/variational_quantum_classifier/README.md

 This will:

-- Generate the spiral dataset
+- Generate the spiral dataset (100 points)
-- Train the quantum classifier
+- Train the quantum classifier (3 attempts, best result selected)
 - Display accuracy metrics
 - Save visualizations to `results/`